What is hollow tining or coring

 If the lawn is waterlogged or too wet, you may actually contribute towards surface deterioration and damage lawn further.
 So it is important to wait for the right conditions before carrying out a coring program.

 Although coring can be undertaken at any time during the season, ground conditions permitting, late summer / early autumn is the preferred time.
 There are a couple of reasons why the end of the growing season is preferential.

-Hollow tining can be quite disruptive and the lawn needs a while to recover.
-Recovery is usually quick at this time of the year, as there is still plenty of warmth left in the ground, which produces strong grass growth.
+Hollow tining can be quite disruptive and the lawn needs time to recover.
+Recovery is usually quick at this time of the year, as there is still plenty of warmth left in the ground and growth is often strong.